lucia-auth/lucia/documentation-v3/src/content/main/database/mongoose.md

 title: "Mongoose"
 ---

-You can use the MongoDB adapter from the `@lucia-auth/adapter-mongodb` package with Mongoose.
+You can use the [MongoDB adapter]() from the `@lucia-auth/adapter-mongodb` package with Mongoose.

 ```
 npm install @lucia-auth/adapter-mongodb
 ```

 ## Usage

+You must handle the database connection manually.

 ```ts
 import { Lucia } from "lucia";